 Don’t know where to start looking for fundraising software?
 Start here:

-Low-Cost Fundraising Software Comparison:
+Low-Cost Fundraising and Membership Software for Nonprofits Comparison:

 Check out NTEN and Idealware’s Consumers Guide to Low Cost Donor Management Systems for an overview of 29 systems — what they do, recommendations for systems based on particular needs, and comparison charts.